harfel/stocal/doc/tutorial.md

 We have to decide whether our model features directional or non-directional polymerization.
-Our choice will determine which route we need to take to model polymerization accordingly.
+Our choice will determine which route we need to take to model polymerization appropriately.

 In the case of directional bonds, two polymers _k_ and _l_ can potentially form two different polymerization products: _k+l_ and _l+k_.